vyra-entity/vyra_module_template/README.md

-Template framework for building new python vos modules
+Template framework for building new python vyra modules